Fact-checked

 • Oropharyngeal candidiasis

-• Cervical dysplasia (moderate or severe) / cervical cancer in situ
+• Cervical dysplasia (moderate or severe)/cervical carcinoma in situ

-• Common symptoms are fever> 38.5 ° C or diarrhea lasting more than 1 month
+• General symptoms - fever >38.5 °C or diarrhea lasting more than 1 month

-• Herpes zoster - at least 2 proven episodes of infection or lesion of more than 1 dermatome
+• Herpes zoster - at least 2 proven episodes of infection or involvement of more than 1 dermatome

 • Autoimmune thrombocytopenic purpura